SnipeZilla/CS2-HLstatsX-Plugin/Readme.md

 ```
 ✅ Works with the updated HLxce daemon version >= 2.3.4, which supports both async UDP and HTTP log ingestion on the same port.

-* Log_Port: The UDP/HTTP port your daemon is listening on (make sure port are open for UDP and TCP)
+* Log_Port: The UDP/HTTP port your daemon is listening on (port needs to be open for both UDP and TCP)

 * BroadcastAll: 1 to Emulate old hlstatsx.smx (tf2,css...), 0 for sourcemod csgo/cs2